-A bright two bedroom garden maisonette converted from lower two floors of attractive period house quietly and conveniently located in a small residential street in the heart of Camden Town within moments of multiple shopping and transport facilities.
+A bright two bedroom plus study, garden maisonette converted from lower two floors of attractive stucco fronted period house quietly and conveniently located in a small residential street in the heart of Camden Town within moments of multiple shopping and transport facilities.
+A short walk to Regents Canal, Granary Square and the newly developed Coal Drops Yard, then on to Kings Cross and St Pancras.
 Gas centrally heated.
-Period features.
-Parquet flooring.
+Many period features.
+Wood flooring.
+Fireplaces.
+Exposed brick walls.
+Working shutters.
 Good condition throughout.
 Sole use of garden.
 Share of freehold.
 Chain free.

 Tenure: Share of freehold